Can You Block Lost or Stolen AirPods from Getting Used?

 Can I block my stolen AirPods from being used?

-Unfortunately, no, even though they’re incredibly expensive and Apple usually offers excellent device protection features.
-The only thing you can do is to track and locate them.
-If your attempts to locate them are unsuccessful, the only way to get them back is if the thief has a change of heart.
+Unfortunately, you cannot block your stolen AirPods from being used, even though they’re costly and Apple usually offers excellent device protection features.
+You can only track and locate them, assuming that the person has not used them yet and they still link to your device.
+If your attempts to find them are unsuccessful, the only way to get them back is if the thief has a change of heart.

 No. AppleCare is more of an extended warranty than insurance.
-This means that you’ll have support if something goes wrong with your AirPods (they quit charging, there isn’t any sound, etc.) but, you won’t get a replacement if they are lost or stolen.
+This statement means that you’ll have support if something goes wrong with your AirPods (they quit charging, there isn’t any sound, etc.), but you won’t get a replacement if they are lost or stolen.

 If I lose one, do I have to buy a new set?

-No. Fortunately if you lose one component (the charging case or one pod) you can visit your nearest Apple Store to have the missing piece replaced at a lower cost than buying a whole new set.
-If you’re using Gen 1 or 2 AirPods, the charging cases are actually interchangeable so if that’s the piece that’s missing, you may find another case through a friend or family member.
-If you do need to replace an Airpod it’s $69 or a Gen 1 or 2 pod and $89 for the pro.
-You can visit the Apple Website for more information on replacing lost components.
+No. Fortunately, if you lose one component (the charging case or one pod), you can visit your nearest Apple Store to have the missing piece replaced at a lower cost than buying a whole new set.
+If you’re using Gen 1 or 2 AirPods, the charging cases are interchangeable, so if that’s the piece that’s missing, you may find another case through a friend or family member.
+You can also visit the Apple Website for more information on replacing lost components.